With RAINN’s Help and Awareness, You Are Not Alone.

 With RAINN, you are not alone.

 RAINN (Rape, Abuse & Incest National Network) is the nation’s largest anti–sexual violence organization.
-For more than 25 years, they’ve walked with survivors, offering support, resources, and advocacy.
-They’ve also played a crucial role in bringing perpetrators to justice.
+For more than 25 years, they have supported survivors with resources, advocacy, and a path forward.
+They’ve also played an important role in helping bring perpetrators to justice.

-If you or someone you love needs help, call the National Sexual Assault Hotline at 800.656.HOPE (4673) or visit rainn.org.
+If you or someone you love needs support, you can contact the National Sexual Assault Hotline at 800.656.HOPE (4673) or visit rainn.org.

 Talking about child sexual abuse isn’t easy.
 But young people need adults who refuse to look away.